Sharp semiclassical spectral asymptotics for local magnetic Schr\"odinger operators on $\mathbb{R}^d$ without full regularity: Introduction

+for $\hbar$ sufficiently small.
+They established these results under the assumption that both the electric potential and the magnetic vector potential are smooth functions plus some additional regularity assumptions.
+Their result is sharp in the sense that the error is the best one can obtain without more assumptions.
+This can be seen by explicitly diagonalising the Harmonic oscillator.
+For the case, where the operator $\mathcal{H}_{\hbar,\mu}$ is locally given by a magnetic Schr\"odinger operator with smooth electric and the magnetic vector potentials it was established by Sobolev in \cite{MR1343781} that

+for $\hbar$ sufficiently small, where the strength of the magnetic field $\mu$ satisfies that $\hbar\mu\leq C$ for some constant $C>0$.
+What we precisely mean by ``locally given by'' will again be clarified below.
+The aim of this paper is to obtain these sharp bounds without assuming the electric potential is smooth.
+This is not the first work to consider sharp spectral asymptotic without full regularity and we will comment on the literature in Section~\ref{SEC:previous_work}.

+Spectral asymptotics of the quantities $\Tr[\varphi g_\gamma(\mathcal{H}_{\hbar,\mu})] $ and $\Tr[g_\gamma(H_{\hbar,\mu})] $ are not just of mathematical interest, they are also of physical interest.
 Especially the case $\gamma=1$ has physical motivation both with and without a magnetic vector potential.
 For details see e.g. \cite{MR1272387,MR1266071,PhysRevLett.69.749,MR1181242,MR428944,MR2013804}.
 The case $\gamma=0$ is also of interest.
-Recently in \cite{MR4182014} sharp estimates for the trace norm of commutators between spectral projections and position and momentum operators was obtained using asymptotic for \eqref{traces_to_consider} for $\gamma=0$.
-This type of bound first appeared as an assumption in a \cite{MR3248060}, where the mean-field evolution of fermionic systems was studied.
-The assumption have also appeared in \cite{MR3570479,MR3202863,MR3381147,MR3461406,MR4009687,MR4602009}.
-The asymptotics used in \cite{MR4182014} was obtained in \cite{MR1343781}.
+Recently in \cite{MR4182014} sharp estimates for the trace norm of commutators between spectral projections and position and momentum operators were obtained using asymptotic for \eqref{traces_to_consider} for $\gamma=0$.
+This type of bound first appeared as an assumption in \cite{MR3248060}, where the mean-field evolution of fermionic systems was studied.
+The assumption has also appeared in \cite{MR3570479,MR3202863,MR3381147,MR3461406,MR4009687,MR4602009}.
+The asymptotics used in \cite{MR4182014} were obtained in \cite{MR1343781}.